-There’s a great debate about hand sanitizers – even the more natural versions of DIY hand sanitizers get people talking.
-The conversation is about germs having their place in this world, and if we try to be completely germ-free we weaken our own ability to fight the bugs on our own.
+There’s a great debate about hand sanitizers – even a more natural version of homemade hand sanitizer spray get people talking.
+The conversation is about germs having their place in this world, and if we try to be completely germ-free do we weaken our own ability to fight the bugs on our own.
 Although I do believe this, there are limits, especially having a medically compromised kiddo that’s exposed to numerous doctor offices, hospital waiting rooms and germy airplanes.

-In an effort to keep my special needs child from picking up a nasty bug at doctor visits, my former ritual included Purell upon arrival, halfway through the appointment, and then again when we left.
+In an effort to keep my special needs child from picking up a nasty bug, my former ritual included Purell upon arrival, halfway through the appointment, and then again when we left.
 Nothing, but NOTHING was going to get to my little one.
-Keeping my daughter safe from the virus du jour and keeping her out of the hospital became my mission.
+Keeping my daughter safe from the virus du jour and keeping her out of the hospital was my mission.

 After reading about the chemicals used in Purell (look at what the Skin Deep Cosmetics Database says about Purell – Yikes!), I started having second thoughts.
 Not to mention how dry Purell makes my hands and how awful it smells.
-But seeing Bear Grylls use hand sanitizer as a fire starter made me change my wicked ways for good, and my search for more natural hand sanitizer options began.
-After a thorough web search I was surprised that I couldn’t find any natural hand sanitizers that didn’t contain alcohol as a base.
+But deal breaker for me was when I saw Bear Grylls use hand sanitizer as a fire starter – yes, drug store hand sanitizer is flammable!
+That’s when my search for a more natural hand sanitizer began.
+After a thorough web search I was surprised how few options there were, most still containing alcohol as a base.

-n to finding a DIY hand sanitizer recipe using my choice of ingredients.
-Using aloe vera and essential oils is what this one’s all about:
+On to finding a natural hand sanitizer recipe using my choice of ingredients.
+Aloe vera and essential oils are what this homemade hand sanitizer spray is all about:

 - Lavender essential oil – Read what the National Institute of Health says about lavender essential oil.